 The group is also pushing to give back to the community through a planned donation drop-off.

 "The Black Heritage Society is hosting a parade of giving to support to Houstonians who've been significantly impacted by the pandemic and are in need of basic life essentials," organizers said in a statement.

 The donation drop-off site is planned for MacGregor Park on Calhoun Road as the parade rolls virtually from 10 a.m. to noon on Jan.
 18.

 "The 2021 theme is Truth, Love and Justice, which I think is fitting given the history of the organization and the country's current reckoning with race and systemic oppression," said Sylvester Brown, executive director of the Black Heritage Society.
 "We want to inspire viewers to be change agents and do their part to contribute to a more equitable world, especially during these difficult times."

 Last year, Houston native and two-time heavyweight champion George Foreman served as Grand Marshal.
-The 2021 grand marshal is expected to be announced later this month.
+Turner and Harris County Judge Lina Hidalgo are the 2021 grand marshals.

 You can watch the 2021 parade at originalmlkparade.org.